 How it works

-The RVS will arrange for a volunteer to visit you.
+When you contact us, we will arrange for a volunteer to visit you.
 You can discuss what you like to read and the best times to visit you, usually on fortnightly or monthly basis.
 The volunteer will go to the library to choose your books and deliver them to you.

 Volunteers can also support you in accessing free e-Books, e-Audiobooks and e-Magazines.
 They can also provide you with audio books, DVDs and other items.
 There is normally a charge for these items, though exemptions do apply for audio books if you are blind, partially sighted or have a condition that makes reading printed books difficult.